Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Share

-Autism-takiwātanga - support and resources by age group (KidsHealth)
+Autism-takiwātanga support and resources by age group

-Families of children with autism-takiwātanga sometimes find they want to use different support services at different stages of their child's life and development.
 This KidsHealth page leads to 5 separate pages with resources and information for 5 different age groups.
 The kete represent the different age groups.
-The guiding principal behind these kete is that of rangatiratanga - to enable whānau to have control over their own health and wellbeing.
+The guiding principle behind these kete is that of rangatiratanga - to enable whānau to have control over their own health and wellbeing.

 Collage of screenshots of various organisations supporting families of children with autism.